Primary Focal Palmar

 Topical antiperspirants can be very effective, but are limited by irritation that is caused by the formation of hydrochloric acid in a chemical reaction between the aluminum chloride and sweat present on the skin surface.
 Application on a very dry, nonoccluded skin surface can reduce this irritation substantially.

 Many experts also consider tap water iontophoresis to be a first line treatment for palmar sweating.
 [7,145] Side effects are generally limited to mild stinging and redness.
 Treatment should be provided three to five times per week until the patient achieves dryness, generally at two to four weeks, and then spaced out to longer intervals to maintain satisfaction.
-Three iontophoresis devices are currently available in the U.S.: the Drionic and the R.A.
-Fischer Model MD-1a and Model MD-2 Iontophoresis units have received U.S. Food and Drug Administration approval for treating hyperhidrosis.
+These iontophoresis devices are currently available in the U.S.: the Drionic, The Fischer (by R.A.
+Fischer) and Hidrex USA's DVP1000.
+These iontophoresis devices have been cleared by the U.S. Food and Drug Administration to treat hyperhidrosis.
 With iontophoresis, the patient avoids the irritation often associated with aluminum chloride use and, after training, can perform the procedure at home.
 [7,58] The efficacy of iontophoresis depends a lot on correct technique, the device used, adequate mineral content in the water used, and patient training (when performing home treatment).
 For information about recommended techniques and regimens, click here.

 In addition to simple tap water iontophoresis, clinicians have also used iontophoresis to deliver anticholinergics and other drugs to areas affected by hyperhidrosis.
 This may increase the duration of dryness.